Saudi-US

 inception nearly 5 years ago.
 The worst of all is the Iranian mechanism that

-spends the double than that of Russia, almost $900 million annually to malign
+spends twice as much as Russia, almost $900 million annually, to malign

 the image of the Kingdom.